keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 </p>
 </details>

-## Keptn quality gates in action
+## Quality gates in action

 At this point, your service is ready and you can now start triggering evaluations of the SLO.
-The Keptn quality gates is a two step procedure that consists of starting the evaluation and polling for the results.
+A quality gate is a two step procedure that consists of starting the evaluation and polling for the results.

-At a specific point in time, e.g., after you have executed your tests or you have waited for enough live traffic, you can either start the evaluation of the Keptn quality gates manually using the Keptn CLI, or automate it by either including the Keptn CLI calls in your automation scripts, or by directly accessing the Keptn REST API.
+At a specific point in time, e.g., after you have executed your tests or you have waited for enough live traffic, you can either start the evaluation of a quality gate manually using the Keptn CLI, or automate it by either including the Keptn CLI calls in your automation scripts, or by directly accessing the Keptn REST API.

 ### Keptn CLI